Skin cancer types: Squamous cell carcinoma self-care

 If you have already developed many skin cancers, your dermatologist may recommend a medication called acitretin.
 It can help reduce the number of skin cancers you get.

 Vitamins and other supplements not effective for reducing skin cancer

 You may have heard that taking vitamin A, selenium, or another supplement can reduce the risk of developing another skin cancer.
-Researchers have found that these do not reduce the number of skin cancers that people developed.
+Researchers have found that these supplements do not reduce the number of skin cancers that people develop.

 Some patients develop side effects from taking these supplements.
-When taken in large doses, vitamin A can cause your skin to turn yellow.
+Taken in large doses, vitamin A can cause your skin to turn yellow.
 Selenium can cause an upset stomach.

 The best defense against another skin cancer continues to be sun protection and never using tanning beds.